Federated service

 const URL = 'mongodb://localhost:27017/guide'

-, and fetched the user object.
+export const mongoClient = new MongoClient(URL)Finally, our context function needs to provide a user object for the Query.me resolver.
+Our monolith context function looked at the authorization header, decoded the authId, and fetched the user object.
 Instead of having each of our services repeat this process, we can have our gateway do part or all of it.
 We can either do:

 - Gateway decodes

-header.
+authIdand passes it to services as anauth-idheader.
 Services read the header and fetch the user document. - Gateway decodes

-header. - The JWT that’s sent in the authorization header from the client can be created to contain the whole user document, so that when it’s decoded, no database query is required.
+authId, connects to the user database to fetch the user document, and passes it to services as auserheader. - The JWT that’s sent in the authorization header from the client can be created to contain the whole user document, so that when it’s decoded, no database query is required.

 Our JWTs don’t have the whole user document, so we can’t do #3.
 Between #1 and #2, #2 is more efficient, as it reduces the number of database calls.
 Note that #2 isn’t possible when the user document is large.
 The maximum header size is set by the receiving server, for instance Nginx has a maximum 4KB, which is ~4,000 ASCII characters.
-(We can check the length of a user document by doing JSON.stringify(user).length
+(We can check the length of a user document by doing JSON.stringify(user).length.)
+Here is the service side of #2:

 module.exports = async ({ req }) => {